🔼The name Narcissus: Summary

 The name Narcissus is the same as the Latin noun narcissus (Pliny the Elder and Vergil used it all the time), which belongs to the genus of flowers we today still call Narcissus (from the Amaryllis family, and which includes, wouldn't you know, the narcissus, but also daffodils and dozens of other species).

 This Latin word, and thus this name, came from the Greek noun ναρκισσος (narkissos), and that noun (according to Plutarch 2.647b) came from the noun ναρκη (narke), meaning numbness or deadness, in turn from the verb ναρκαω (narkao), meaning to grow stiff or numb, and which survives in modern English words such as narcosis and narcotic.
-Ancient authors also make mention of a certain fish named ναρκη (narke), which would benumb anyone who touched it, probably an electric eel of sorts, but it's not clear whether benumbing was named after the fish or vice versa.
+Ancient authors also make mention of a certain fish named ναρκη (narke), which would benumb anyone who touched it, probably an electric eel of sorts, but it's not clear whether benumbing was named after the fish or vice versa:

 Surprisingly, the Greek word ναρκη (narke) is cognate with the Latin verb torpere (hence the English words torpid and torpor), which occurs in Greek as τερπω (terpo), meaning to satisfy, delight or gladden.
 This seems to suggest that these Greek and Latin words were used mostly in a pleasant sense, in the narcotic sense we use them today.